NixOS/rfcs/rfcs/0000-rfc-process.md

   - Any semantic or syntactic change to the language that is not a bugfix.
   - Removing language features
   - Big restructuring of nixpkgs
+  - Expansions to the scope of nixpkgs (new arch, major subprojects, ...)
   - Introduction of new interfaces or functions
   - A controversial change